DistrictOfJoban/JCM-Docs/docs/dev/pids/index.md

 Joban Client Mod supports creating a custom PIDS Preset through the use of Resource Packs.

+!!! note "Important note!"
+    There have been multiple attempts regarding PIDS Customization with the MTR Mod.
+    This system is **not compatible** with any of the following:

+    - PIDS Layout Editor / PIDS Modularization / PIDS JSON by EpicPuppy
+    - PIDS text customization seen in early betas of MTR 4.

+    You are **not able** to import any data from the above to this system, and the way it works is fundamentally different.
+    Therefore, this can be seen as a replacement to the above systems which supports the latest/official MTR mod releases, but not a drop-in replacement.
+The barrier to entry is higher, though it also means that more complex PIDS displays can benefit from this.

 ## Defining a PIDS Preset
 To get started, first you need to create a Resource Pack that can be recognized by Minecraft.